Emmacharleswilson/Pub-Quiz/README.md

 **404 error**
 On mobile, when the user completed the quiz and tried to save their name and score, instead of being redirected to the High Scores page it was coming up with a 404 error.
 I fixed this by removing the '/' before highscores.html in the game.html file.

-**title underline**
+**Title underline**
-On mobile and desktop there was a small line between Pub and Quiz in my heading.
+On mobile and desktop, there was a small line between Pub and Quiz in my heading.
 I resolved this by setting the text-decoration to none in my CSS.

-**gif styling on tablet**
+**Gif styling on tablet**
 On tablet view, sometimes the gif on the home page gets pushed to the side and isn't centrally aligned.
-This is an ongoing issue which I hope to resolve in the future.
+This is an ongoing issue that I hope to resolve in the future.

 ### Validation: HTML, CSS and JavaScript
-Furthermore, I used Jshint to ensure that there were no errors within any of my JavaScript code, initially there were errors as you can see below:
+Furthermore, I used Jshint to ensure that there were no errors within any of my JavaScript code.
+Initially there were errors as you can see below:
 ![](assets/images/jshint-errors.png)

 However, I implemented all changes to ensure my code passed with no errors: